SoftwareBrothers/adminjs-upload/src/index.doc.md

-AdminBro feature allowing you to upload files to a given resource.
+AdminJS feature allowing you to upload files to a given resource.

 ## Features